Survey of Household Spending (SHS)

 Description

-SHS data are used at Statistics Canada by the Canadian System of Macroeconomic Accounts as an input to calculate Gross Domestic Product (GDP) and by Consumer Prices Division to calculate basket weights for the Consumer Price Index (CPI).
+SHS data are used at Statistics Canada by the Canadian System of Macroeconomic Accounts as an input to calculate gross domestic product and by the Consumer Prices Division to calculate basket weights for the Consumer Price Index.
 In addition, federal and provincial governments use the data to develop social and economic policies and programs.
-Various groups also use the data to address issues directly or indirectly related to Canadians' spending habits.
+Various groups also use the data to address issues that are directly or indirectly related to Canadians' spending habits.

-Collection period: The data are collected on a continuous basis from January to December of the survey reference year, from a sample of households spread over twelve monthly collection cycles.
+Collection period: The data are collected on a continuous basis from January to December of the survey reference year, from a sample of households spread over 12 monthly collection cycles.

 Subjects